Martin Horwood: Life after Parliament

 Since 2015, Horwood has been director of engagement and impact at Development Initiatives.
 In 2018 he also won an election to Cheltenham Borough Council, becoming councillor for the Leckhampton ward.

 In the 2019 European Parliament election, Horwood was selected by the Liberal Democrats to contest the six-member constituency of South West England; he was second on the party's list.
 The party polled 23.2% in the constituency and Horwood was elected.

 As of February 2021, Horwood was a member of Cheltenham Borough Council.
+He is Cabinet Member for Corporate affairs.